Here's how to dispose of an old mattress!

 It’s important to do your research and pick the most respected option in your neighbourhood because not every service that claims they’ll pick up your mattress and recycle it actually follows through unless you explicitly specify that you want it recycled.
 Make sure that you know where your mattress is going before hiring a junk removal service.

 Donating Your Mattress

 If your mattress is still in good condition, you can donate to charitable organizations that will provide it to those in need.
-However, it’s a good idea to call charities beforehand to make sure that they are equipped to take your usable mattresses and will get it to the right place.
-Here are some major charitable organizations that that will take usable mattresses without rips or stains.
+However, it’s a good idea to call charities beforehand to make sure that they are equipped to take your usable mattresses and will get them to the right place.
+Here are some major charitable organizations that will take usable mattresses without rips or stains.

 - Habitat for Humanity places no age limit on mattresses, but they do need to be inspected for approval.
 If approved, your mattress will be sanitized and sent to the closest Habitat ReStore to be sold in your community.